Roberta Gottlieb: Role of Autophagy and Mitophagy in Pancreatitis

 Gottlieb has worked to determine the role of autophagy and mitophagy in pancreatitis.
 She initially studied cerulein-induced pancreatitis and now has expanded the focus to pancreatitis induced by ethanol and cigarette smoke.
 This work is done in collaboration with Honit Piplani and Stephen Pandol.
 In 2019, she highlighted how simvastatin induces autophagic flux to restore cerulein-impaired phagosome-lysosome fusion in acute pancreatitis, and also discussed the role of simvastatin in enhancing autophagic flux to prevent pancreatic cell injury and pancreatitis.
-She also contributed to a SEER-Medicare analysis focusing the association of statin use after cancer diagnosis with survival in pancreatic cancer patients, and found out that statin treatment after cancer diagnosis is associated with enhanced survival in patients with low-grade, resectable PDAC.
+She also contributed to a SEER-Medicare analysis focusing on the association of statin use after cancer diagnosis with survival in pancreatic cancer patients, and found out that statin treatment after cancer diagnosis is associated with enhanced survival in patients with low-grade, resectable PDAC.